Business Loans with Bad Credit

 How can I improve my credit status?

-This may sound like catch 22, but one of the quickest ways to improve your credit status is by getting more credit and then paying your payments on time and sticking to your credit agreement.
+This may sound like catch 22, but one of the quickest ways to improve your credit score is by getting more credit and then paying your payments on time and sticking to your credit agreement.
 Lenders look at your past behaviour and repayment profiles.
 Keeping to your credit agreement gains you a lot of brownie points by showing you are a good customer.

 But what if I am unable to obtain more credit now?